Saiyan/ownshort/README.md

     cd ownshort
     npm install sqlite3

-##Running the server
+##Usage

     nodejs /path/to/ownshort/ownshort.js

-now you can access the frontend under http://localhost:9080
+Now you can access the frontend under http://localhost:9080

+To get a shorturl for specific URL call: http://localhost:9080/?url=URL This returns the shorturl in plain text.

+The frontend uses this method to get the shorturl via AJAX call can be disabled in the config.js.

 ##Options
 Adjust the config.js file to your needs